Being sued can be scary but do not ignore a court case.

 Read the summons to find information about important deadlines and hearing dates.

 It is important to file an answer to the complaint.

 This tells the court your side of the case.

 File your answer before the deadline listed on the summons.

 If you do not file an answer, the plaintiff will probably get whatever is asked for in the complaint.

 This could be a money judgment, a divorce, a custody order, an eviction, or something else.

-You respond to each paragraph of the complaint, one by one.
-Your response to each paragraph should be, “I agree with this paragraph”, “I disagree with this paragraph”, or “I don’t know if this paragraph is true.”
+In your answer, respond to each paragraph of the complaint with “I agree with this paragraph”, “I disagree with this paragraph”, or “I don’t know if this paragraph is true.”
 If you disagree, say why you disagree.